aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide.md

 # Released Upgrade Notes

 ## Upgrading to v0.28.0+
+* The `extraObjects` value is now removed from the Helm chart.
+Having this value in the chart proved to not work in the majority of Karpenter installs and often led to anti-patterns, where the Karpenter resources installed to manage Karpenter's capacity were directly tied to the install of the Karpenter controller deployments.
+The Karpenter team recommends that, if you want to install Karpenter manifests alongside the Karpenter helm chart, to do so by creating a separate chart for the manifests, creating a dependency on the controller chart.
 * Karpenter now defines a set of "restricted tags" which can't be overridden with custom tagging in the AWSNodeTemplate or in the "karpenter-global-settings" ConfigMap.
 These tags include:
   * karpenter.sh/provisioner-name
   * kubernetes.io/cluster/<cluster-name>